sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ### Not if only one instance of your app is running.

 Note: When that instance is down, or restarting, perhaps due to re-thrown or uncaught error or deploy/upgrade, it's unavailable.
-What about the time between when this process dies and its successor comes up?
+The time between when this process dies and its successor comes up?
 That's downtime.

 This brings us to #3...